 In 2010, Ganassi was responsible for the first American auto racing “Triple Crown” (Daytona 500, Indianapolis 500 and Brickyard 400 wins) and added the first-ever “Chip Slam” of motorsports to his resume with a victory in the 2011 Rolex 24 At Daytona (holding all four major titles at one time).

-For 2018, Chip Ganassi Racing has a two-car lineup with Dixon in the familiar No. 9 Chip Ganassi Racing entry and 2017 Sunoco Rookie of the Year Ed Jones in the No. 10 NTT DATA Chip Ganassi Racing entry.
+For 2019, Chip Ganassi Racing has a two-car lineup with Dixon in the No. 9 PNC Bank Chip Ganassi Racing entry and Rookie of the Year candidate Felix Rosenqvist in the No. 10 NTT DATA Chip Ganassi Racing entry.